In this resin art tutorial, I show you how to make LED Epoxy Resin Wood Wall Art inspired by Mardi Gras in New Orleans.

 I failed a lot, learned a lot, and recovered enough to call this LED epoxy resin wood wall art project a success.

 In conclusion, I hope this post provided you with value.
-Be sure to visit my resin and wood beach art project.

 Feel free to leave a comment and let me know what you think about this project.